ymeine/atpackager/lib/contentProviders/readme.md

 * `getTextContent`
 * `getBinaryContent`

-It uses `grunt.file` utility to read the content of the file from the storage interface.
-In the case of binary content, it is read as is, while in the case of text content the specified encoding is the one stored in `grunt.file.defaultEncoding` property.
+It uses [`grunt.file`](http://gruntjs.com/api/grunt.file) utility to read the content of the file from the storage interface.
+In the case of binary content, it is read as is, while in the case of text content the specified encoding is the one stored in [`grunt.file.defaultEncoding`](http://gruntjs.com/api/grunt.file#grunt.file.defaultencoding) property.

 In both cases, before the content is returned, it is stored in the given source file object, using either the binary content provider in case of binary content or the text content provider in case of text content.

-Note that the actual path used to read the content of the file is fetched by calling the prototype method `getLoadPath` (see below).
+Note that the actual path used to read the content of the file is fetched by calling the prototype method [`getLoadPath`](#get-the-load-path-of-a-source-file).

 ## Prototype methods